Hassane3/Tcharit/client/README.md

     - Maybe add a functionality that remove tank posts of a user that has posted multiples posts in a short period of time. (spaming).
     - Dislay only a given number of posts in CheckPost component (tank page).
     - Delete also some posts from db when their post date is over 7 days. (too old)
+    - When a user add a post, the user hasn't to refresh the page to be able to add a new post.
     LANGAGE:
     - Translate day to arabic. (tank post)
     - Add an authentication for staff (tank responsible/filler) :